Punktum-dk/whois-service-specification/README.md

 <a id="document-history"></a>
 ### Document History

-- 4.0 2021-01-05
+- 4.0 2021-09-02
-  - Documenting added registrar information, introduced in release 5.0.0 of the WHOIS service
+  - Added documentation on registrar information, introduced in release 5.0.0 of the WHOIS service
+  - Updated with information and example on domain names offered to waiting list position, introduced in release 5.0.0 of the WHOIS service

 - 3.4 2021-03-15
   - Added appendix on status values and corrected the explanation on status